Here is the ultimate checklist written by IT managers from some of the most cutting edge companies.

-Here is a quick checklist to help the modern IT manager and many tasked with IT to improve their operation as well as security.
-Get updated when we feature new tools.
+Our goal is to help modern IT management to improve their operation, security and communication.
+Get updated when we feature new experts or become one:

 With remote employees, it is definitely tougher to keep them fulfilled and engaged.
 This will very likely entail a drop in their productivity, threatening the bottom line as a result.
 However, despite the lack of face-to-face interactions, there are certainly avenues to keep remote employees engaged.
 You don’t need a team lunch or team event to do so.

 If we have to get on a remote support call, we will then ping the colleague on skype and then set up a GoToMeeting for screen share.
 In more extreme cases, we use FaceTime to see what is going on in real time, e.g. if a printer is clogged.

 The best employee onboarding processes are the ones which are comprehensive yet not cumbersome.
 As for offboarding, the process needs to ensure that all security loopholes are addressed and that there won't be any potential security threats.
 Read on to find out how Nick from Bettercloud has perfected these two processes!

 Our gold standard in employee onboarding is that people start on Friday.
 Earlier that week on Tuesday, their google accounts get provisioned and access to most programs gets turned on -- including access to the building.

 Needless to say, setting up WiFi for enterprises is much more complicated and bad WiFi is a no-go.
 The area to be covered is much larger, and uptime has to be a hundred percent.
 It is essential to do sufficient research before deciding on the service provider and the plan as switching can be rather troublesome.